Skip to content

 During these times of self-isolation and remote learning, visual art can still be a source of inspiration.
 Here, Rochelle Roberts reflects on Claude Cahun’s notable work, Self-Portrait (as weight trainer).

-Read More “Postcards from Isolation: Claude Cahun, Self-Portrait (as weight trainer), 1927”
+Read More “Postcards in Isolation 1: Claude Cahun, Self-Portrait (as weight trainer), 1927”

 Over 50 international artists are exhibited in the Barbican’s exciting new show documenting the development, construction, performance and questioning of masculinity from the 1960s until now.